-Job Start Payment (previously Job Grant) is a new payment currently in development to help young people with the costs associated with the transition into the workplace, after a period of time out of paid work.
+Job Start Payment (previously Job Grant) is a new payment to help young people with the costs associated with the transition into employment, after a period of time out of paid work.

 When it is launched it will be delivered by Social Security Scotland.

-We ran a consultation on our proposals for the Job Grant (Job Start Payment) which closed on 9 April 2019 and an independent analysis report of the consultation results was published in July 2019.
+Our consultation on our proposals for the Job Grant (now called Job Start Payment) closed on 9 April 2019.
+We published an analysis report of the consultation results in July 2019.
+The response to the consultation was published in December 2019.

-Job Start Payment is expected to consist of a one-off cash payment of £250, or £400 for a young person with children.
-This will be available to those between the age of 16 to 24 who have been out of paid work for six months prior to finding employment.
+Job Start Payment will be a cash payment of £250; £400 for a young person with children.
+This will be available to those between the age of 16 to 24 who have been out of paid work and receiving a low income benefit for six months prior to finding employment.

-This payment could help with travel costs or could be used for clothing, lunches and other expenses that need to be met by someone entering work after a lengthy period of unemployment and ahead of their first salary.
+This payment could help with travel costs or could be used for clothing, lunches and other expenses that need to be met before someone receives their first salary.
 It will complement our wider initiatives that support people into employment, such as Fair Start Scotland.